-Candle Price Calculator, The Cost of Making Candles
+Candle Cost Calculator, The Price of Making Candles

-We have created a candle price calculator to help you make smart pricing decisions for your handmade candles.
+We have created a candle cost calculator to help you make smart pricing decisions for your handmade candles.
 We also thought of sharing tips on excelling in the homemade candles business.

 First, know why people buy your handmade candles.
 People look for the uniqueness of a product to purchase something special or unique.
 The quality of the product adds to the uniqueness factor since it speaks about the time, effort, and money invested in making those exclusive items.